 Gray is in his third season managing Seattle Seahawks military engagement programs.
 He served in the U.S. Army Infantry for nine years before receiving an honorable discharge after suffering an injury.
 Following his military service, Nino worked for the Wounded Warrior Project and TriWest Healthcare Alliance.
 In both organizations he served veterans facing PTSD issues, bringing hope to hundreds.
 He has carried that same dedication into his role with the Seahawks.
 Nino represents the best in terms of the NFL's commitment to "Honor, Empower and Connect" service members, veterans, and their families.

-Engage, support, and celebrate members of the military community including service members, veterans, families, and non-profit organizations in our local community through programs, recognitions, and events.
+Engage, support, and celebrate members of the military community including service members, veterans, families, and non-profit organizations in our local community through a variety of programs, recognitions, and events throughout the year.

 This season's Seahawks Salute to Service Veteran Non-Profit organization is Brigadoon Service Dogs.
 Brigadoon provides service dogs for Veterans, Children, and Adults with physical, developmental, and behavioral health disabilities, to promote a more independent and enriched life.
 This month, Seahawks Pro Shops will donate 12% of proceeds from in-store purchases of Salute to Service gear to Brigadoon Service Dogs.
 Fans can also make donations at checkout.